Code-Institute-Submissions/diogo-pessoa-MyBucketList_AprResub/TESTING.md

 - **BUG** Because we hide the button and form for email interaction.
 A check is now needed if the form is already showing before  we can show the email button.
   - **Fix** fixed, by checking if form has hidden attribute before showing email Button again `if ($('#emailDetails').parent().attr('hidden')) { $('#send-list-by-email').removeAttr('hidden'); }`

+- **BUG** Forms didn't clean-up after submission, This caused the user need to remove the previous content from the form.
+Considering bucket list may have multiple items, this becomes cumbersome fast.
+  - **Fix** Added a Form `.reset()` on the submit event for boths email and bucket list Item forms.
+  - **Test** Tested it by manually by filling the form and submitting both forms to confirm the fields were cleaned-up as expected.